lukaszgryglicki/calc-metric/README.md

 You specify environment variables starting with `V3_` prefix to specify which metric shoudl be calculated.

-Those are mandatory parameters that must be specified, see example sin `calcmetric.sh` file:
+Those are mandatory parameters that must be specified, see examples in `calcmetric.sh` file:

 - `V3_CONN` - database connect string.
 - `V3_METRIC` - metric name, for example `contr-lead-acts` it will correspond to its SQL file in `sql/contr-lead-acts.sql`.